What fintechs need to know about risk before opening FBO accounts

 First, the level of KYC collected is a one size fits all KYC waterfall for all fintechs, as the account holder is the BaaS provider itself and not the fintech or the bank.
 What this means is that each fintech is adopting the same KYC waterfall established by the BaaS regardless of the use case and its customer base.
 Secondly, all customers across multiple fintech partners have ledger accounts within the same pool.

-If just one fintech partner or any singular end-user presents a high risk, the entire portfolio could be subject to that same risk, which may lead to more accounts being scrutinized or even closed.
+If just one fintech partner or any single end-user presents a high risk, the entire portfolio could be subject to that same risk, which may lead to more accounts being scrutinized or even closed.
 This could jeopardize the entire line of business.

 Even more concerning to the fintech in this arrangement is the significant ledgering precision and reconciliation required in this model.
 Any slight ledgering error or calculation gap could require rebalancing and re-ledgering all ledger accounts or sub-accounts in the entire FBO account.
 This could potentially create a domino effect and impact the records and corresponding funds of a large number of accounts.